Dolla (girl group)

-DOLLA (stylised in all-caps) are a Malaysian girl group formed in 2019 by Universal Music Malaysia.
-Their current members consist of Sabronzo, Tabby and Angel.
+DOLLA (stylised in all-caps) is a Malaysian girl group formed in 2019 by Universal Music Malaysia.
+The group currently consists of Sabronzo, Tabby, and Angel.
 Originally a quartet, the group then continued as a trio following the departure of one of their original members, Syasya, who announced her permanent departure from the group in April 2024.
 They signed a contract with Universal Music Malaysia and released their debut single "Dolla Make You Wanna" on 20 March 2020.

-The group have a number of hit songs in Malaysia, including the No. 1 song "Bad".
-They sing in Malay and English, and they are known for their vocal, dance and rap elements in their performances.
+The group has released a number of hit songs in Malaysia, including the song "Bad", which topped the RIM Domestic Singles chart.
+They sing in Malay and English, and are known for their vocal, dance and rap elements in their performances.
 They have attracted some attention in the media as well as controversy.
 Their fandom is called "iDolla".

 Career

 2019–2020: Formation and early career

-Dolla were formed in August 2019 through auditions.
+Dolla was formed in August 2019 through auditions.
 The members did not know each other prior to their auditions.

-Dolla gained pre-debut public attention for their performance at the #RapstarEra Final, at The Bee Republika.
-On 20 March 2020, they released their debut single "Dolla Make You Wanna", produced by Australian composer and producer Bryan B, and written by Zamaera, Bryan B, Shou Raion, and Luca Sickta.
+Dolla gained pre-debut public attention for their performance at the #RapstarEra Final at The Bee Republika.
+On 20 March 2020, they released their debut single "Dolla Make You Wanna", which was produced by Australian composer and producer Bryan B, and written by Zamaera, Bryan B, Shou Raion, and Luca Sickta.

-Dolla were one of seventeen Malaysian artists to collaborate with Universal Music Malaysia to produce the song, "#jangankeluar" (translation: "Don't Go Out), a hip hop song produced by Yonnyboii.
+Dolla was one of seventeen Malaysian artists to collaborate with Universal Music Malaysia to produce the song, "#jangankeluar" (translation: "Don't Go Out), a hip hop song produced by Yonnyboii.
 The song was released as part of a public health appeal to remind Malaysians to keep to the Malaysian Government's Movement Control Order during the COVID-19 pandemic.

-The group, along with their fellow Southeast Asian artists, collaborated on the song, "HEAL", produced by Star Music, a wholly owned subsidiary of ABS-CBN Corporation.
+The group, along with fellow Southeast Asian artists, collaborated on the song, "HEAL", produced by Star Music, a wholly owned subsidiary of ABS-CBN Corporation.

 Dolla released "Impikan", and its English version, "Watch Me Glow" in October 2020.
 "Impikan" became the group's most viewed music video, with 7.7 million views.